Sathvika-Patwari/personal-budget-ui/README.md

 PERSONAL BUDGET UI
-Contains the front end with functionalities
+Contains the front end functionalities
 -
 1. HomePage - the root page, where users can sign in or login depending on the type of user.
 The first users must sign in, while existing users can login.
 2. LoginPage - has the functionality determining whether or not the user is a valid one.